Best Ukuleles For Beginners (Under $100) – 2019 Reviews

 Ukulele Sizes & Number of Frets

 - Soprano – Soprano ukuleles are the most common ukuleles.
 These ukes are usually about 21 inches in length and have anywhere between 12 and 15 frets.
-Soprano ukuleles are ideal for small children because of their small size.
+Soprano ukuleles are one of the best ukuleles to learn on for small children because of their size.

 - Concert – Concert ukuleles are a bit larger than the soprano instruments and come with at least 15 frets.
 They are also usually around 21 inches in length.
 They are an excellent choice for intermediate players and beginners with larger hands.
 Concert ukuleles overall have more volume and project better than sopranos.